msawczyn/EFDesigner/docs/Entities.md

 ### INotifyPropertyChanged

 You can optionally implement the standard `INotifyPropertyChanged` interface, especially useful for data binding in WinForms applications.
-By changing that property to `True` (by default it's false),. the standard T4 templates will generate code you can customize by implementing a partial method to change its internal behavior.
+By changing that property to `True` (by default it's `False`),. the standard T4 templates will generate code you can customize by implementing a partial method.

+The shape on the diagram will change to have a dashed blue border, helping you immediately see which classes will generate change notification code.
 Since `INotifyPropertyChanged` requires a bit of logic, the properties of that class won't be autoproperties.
-The properties' properties (?!) will be changed to reflect that.
-The shape on the diagram will also change to have a dashed blue border, to help you immediately see which classes will have the `INotifyPropertyChanged` interface generated.
+Each property will be set to `AutoProperty = False` when `Implement INotifyPropertyChanged` is set to `True`; if you set `AutoProperty` to `True` while indicating that you want `INotifyPropertyChanged` code, you'll get a warning on model validation indicating that said property won't participate in change notification since it's an autoproperty.

 The generated code for a property will look like the following: